-Here are six ways to determine target audience for your ecommerce store:
+Here are eight ways to determine target audience for your ecommerce store:

 Audience in the ecommerce industry works differently from that of real world.
 Merchants don’t interact with customers as they would at a physical shop.
 Hence, judgment on one’s behavior and personality varies at almost every encounter.